nkn-ctrl/TryHackMe/ThretHunting.md

     - If it appears malicious, what can you learn about the end device?
 (WHOIS, certificate)
     - Is there traffic to other external devices that is similar?
 - Reducing the number of ways in or out of the network will make monitoring external traffic easier.

+### Cyber Kill Chain – Phase 7
+**Actions on Objectives**

+Threat actor works to achieve the objective of the intrusion on target.
+Exfiltration of data
+Destruction of data
+Long-term reconnaissance and intelligence gathering Movement to additional target(s)

+The phases of the Cyber Kill Chain are used to determine and analyze a threat actor’s overall Tactics, Techniques, and Procedures (TTPs) for cyber operations.